 - Just make sure to backup all of your essential data in one place so you do not lose anything in case you choose the full reinstall route, the process itself will take a couple of hours at max to complete.

-They have managed to work for some players in the community and we hope it does the same for anyone else too.
 Do let us know if you managed to solve it on your own or if these fixes helped you out in removing the error in the comments section below.
 As always, eXputer wishes you luck!